-Liberty offers to perform the services described in this proposal for a not-to-exceed project cost of \$1,257,680, inclusive of all expenses associated with the creation of the deliverable, including travel and incidentals.
+Liberty offers to perform the services described in this proposal for a not-to-exceed project cost of \$1,149,307, inclusive of all expenses associated with the creation of the deliverable, including travel and incidentals and including a \$100,000 allowance for workshops.
+The workshop allowance will not be considered a part of the project budget until specifically approved by Staff.
 This not-to-exceed cost includes the production of all draft reports, but not the final report.
 If Liberty is required to provide printed final copies, it will do so under separate cost reimbursement.

 Liberty will bill for services at the billing rates per day shown in the following cost estimate.
-Those rates include all expenses.
-There will be no separate charges for any travel or other expenses.
+Expenses will be billed at actual cost, subject to the not to exceed limit.
 Team members will charge time by the hour, rather than by the day; therefore, invoices will show (by individual) hours worked, with each hour charged at $1/8^{th}$ the daily rate.
 For any day in which an individual works more than 8 hours, the charge for that day shall not exceed the daily rate.